DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/artifacts/tome_of_strahd.md

 ## What It Contains
 The Tome of Strahd is Strahd's personal journal spanning several centuries.
 Written in his private cipher (taught to him by Exethanter at the Amber Temple — a fact Exethanter will remember with guilt when his memory is restored).

-**Readable only after decoding.** Exethanter can decode it in one hour if given the book (Month 4, Week 2).
+**Readable only after decoding.** Exethanter can decode it in one hour if given the book (Module 4, Session 2).

 ### Contents (After Decoding)
 **Section 1 — His History:**